ceviherdianinsight/jrt_3/README.md

 * Drawing rules:
   - Connect at least two relevant highs/lows; more touches strengthen the line.
   - After drawing, extend the line forward to project future possible support or resistance.
-  - Do not force the market to fit a trend line — if price clearly rejects the line or the slope becomes unrealistic, redraw.
+  - Do not force the market to fit a trend line, if price clearly rejects the line or the slope becomes unrealistic, redraw.
 * How to trade with trend lines:
   - Bounce strategy: price approaches the trend line and bounces off it → trade in direction of trend.
   - Break strategy: price breaks through the trend line (especially with conviction/volume) → this can signal a trend reversal or acceleration.